SepehrHariri/Sudoku-game/README.md

 # Sudoku-game
-Sudoku game: you will learn how to create Sudoku using basic HTML, CSS, JavaScript.
+you will learn how to create Sudoku using basic HTML, CSS, JavaScript.
 You will learn how to select numbers and place them on the tile, and check for errors.